vfarcic/vfarcic.github.io/articles/huawei.md

 ### Tool

-* What the recommendation for DevOps tools?
+* What is the recommendation for DevOps tools?
 What are its particular advantages?

 ### Other